-- Konfindustria has supported the campaign in principle and has proposed concrete steps for the reduction of informality in the country, steps such as the reduction of the fiscal burden and the liberalisation of the fiscal devices' market. - The People's Advocate has emphasized that the campaign against informality must be accompanied by social policies. - The Representative of the International Monetary Fund (IMF) in Albania has expressed appreciation on the campaign emphasizing that: "The initiative has been undertaken due to the high level of informality, lack of income, and failure to fully apply tax laws.
+- It has emphasised the aggressive nature of the campaign and the proportionality of the punitive measures against tax evasion against the damage caused. - " Confindustria has supported the campaign in principle and has proposed concrete steps to reduce informality in the country, steps such as reducing the fiscal burden and the liberalisation of the fiscal devices' market. - " The People's Advocate has emphasised that social policies must accompany the campaign against informality. - The Representative of the International Monetary Fund (IMF) in Albania has expressed appreciation for the campaign emphasising that: "The initiative has been undertaken due to the high level of informality, lack of income, and failure to fully apply tax laws.
 When it comes to the application of tax laws, we support it.
 I have never had the impression that it is especially focused on small businesses.
-What the government is aiming to achieve is to fight informality wherever it is, in all economic transactions" 6. - The Representative of the World Bank in Albania has emphasized that: "the fight against informality must be continuous and it must be applied fairly by all segments of economy and business, which would create confidence in the eyes of the public that reforms are fair and that the application of the law is equal for all".
-Moreover, according to her "The government would have to ensure adequate social mechanisms in order to address the short-term consequences or issues that may come to the poorest segments of the society" 17 - The Bank of Albania Banka has supported the campaign against informality stating in a press statement that: "The fight against informality would lead to the avoidance of double standards in financial statements and balance sheets of companies.
-Formalisation would also result in development of capital markets, while the effects of the campaigns are being considered"18.
+What the government is aiming to achieve is to fight informality wherever it is, in all economic transactions." - The Representative of the World Bank in Albania has emphasised that: "the fight against informality must be continuous and it must be applied fairly by all segments of

+- economy and business, which would create confidence in the eyes of the public that reforms are fair and that the application of the law is equal for all".
+Moreover, according to her "The government would have to ensure adequate social mechanisms to address the short-term consequences or issues that may come to the poorest segments of the society." - The Bank of Albania Banka has supported the campaign against informality, stating in a press statement: "The fight against informality would lead to the avoidance of double standards in companies' financial statements and balance sheets.
+Formalisation would also result in the development of capital markets, while the effects of the campaigns are being considered" 18.

-Thus, it can be concisely said that discussions and debates of different actors have focused on whether "the measures undertaken by the Government are the right ones," regarding their proportionality, form, and content, them being often considered also as "repressive" or aimed at "penalising businesses."
-Meanwhile, we notice the Government has undertaken a series of measures aimed at creating an environment of fair competition.
-So, what are the reasons of different actors' perceptions mentioned above?!
+Thus, it can be concisely said that discussions and debates of different actors have focused on whether "the measures undertaken by the Government are the right ones," regarding their proportionality, form, and content, them being often also considered as "repressive" or aimed at "penalising businesses."
+Meanwhile, we notice the government has undertaken a series of measures to create an environment of fair competition.
+So, what are the reasons for different actors' perceptions mentioned above?!